Atrovent 250 µg/1 mL and Atrovent Adult 500 µg/1 mL Unit Dose Vial (UDV)

 any of the ingredients listed at the end of this leaflet

 Some of the symptoms of an allergic reaction may include:

 shortness of breath, wheezing or troubled breathing

 swelling of the face, lips, tongue or other parts of the body

-Do not use Atrovent UDV after the EXPIRY DATE on the bottle or carton.
+Do not use Atrovent UDV after the expiry date printed on the pack or if the packaging

 Tell your doctor or pharmacist if you are pregnant or intend to become pregnant.

 Your doctor or pharmacist will discuss the possible risks and benefits of using Atrovent UDV